On Hardness and Approximation of Broadcasting in Structured Graphs: Hardness Results

 [1]{ \begin{lemma} \emph{#1}Even-Odd RN3DM is strongly NP-hard. \end{lemma}}

 \evenOddLemma{}

-\begin{proof}[Sketch] We use a reduction from RN3DM, which is strongly NP-Hard~\cite{num-matching-hardness}.
-Given an instance $W=\{w_1,\ldots,w_m\}$ of RN3DM with target sum $e$, we construct an instance $C=\{c_1,\ldots,c_m\}$ of Even-Odd RN3DM by setting $c_i = 2e - 2w_i - 1 \quad \text{for each } i \in [m].$ It is straightforward to verify that $W$ is a \textsc{Yes}-instance of RN3DM if and only if $C$ is a \textsc{Yes}-instance of Even-Odd RN3DM.
-The transformation uses unary encodings, so the reduction is strong. \end{proof}
+\begin{proof}[sketch] We use a reduction from RN3DM, which is strongly NP-hard~\cite{num-matching-hardness}.
+Given an instance $W=\{w_1,\ldots,w_m\}$ of RN3DM with target sum $e$, we construct an instance $C=\{c_1,\ldots,c_m\}$ of Even-Odd RN3DM by setting $c_i = 2e - 2w_i - 1 \quad \text{for each } i \in [m].$ It is straightforward to verify that $W$ is a \textsc{Yes}-instance of RN3DM if and only if $C$ is a \textsc{Yes}-instance of Even-Odd RN3DM. \end{proof}

 \begin{proof} We give a polynomial-time reduction from RN3DM.
 Let $W=\{w_1,\ldots,w_m\}$ be an arbitrary instance of RN3DM.
 By definition, we have $\sum_{i=1}^m w_i + m(m+1) = me$ for some integer $e$.
 Construct an instance $C=\{c_1,\ldots,c_m\}$ of Even-Odd RN3DM, where $c_i = 2e - 2w_i - 1 \quad \text{for each } i \in [m].$ To illustrate, the instance of RN3DM in Example~\ref{example:RN3DM} reduces to the instance of Even-Odd RN3DM in Example~\ref{example:EvenOddRN3DM}.
 First, we verify that $C$ satisfies the side condition of Even-Odd RN3DM: